wang-q/withncbi/pop/README.md

 ## STEPS

+1. Create `pop/trichoderma.tsv` manually.
+Names should only contain alphanumeric characters and underscores.
-1. Create `pop/trichoderma.tsv` manually, be careful with tabs and spaces.
+  Be careful with tabs and spaces, because .tsv stands for Tab-separated values, white spaces matters.

     Check NCBI pages